+Figure 2.11 Packet Frame xxxxxxx

 For a 10 Gbit/s interface, the number of frames per seconds can reach up to 14.88 Mpps for traffic using the smallest Ethernet frame size.
-It means a new frame will have to be forwarded each 67 ns.
+It means a new frame will have to be forwarded every 67 ns.

 A CPU running at 2Ghz has a 0.5 ns cycle.
 Such a CPU has a budget of only 134 cycles per packet to be able to process a flow of 10 Gb/s.

-Generic Linux Ethernet drivers are not performant enough to be able to process such a 10Gb/s packet flow.
-Indeed, with regular Linux NIC drivers lots of times are required to:

-perform packet processing in Linux Kernel using interrupt mechanism,

-transfer application data from host memory to Network Interface card
+Generic Linux Ethernet drivers are not powerful enough to be able to process such a 10Gb/s packet flow.
+Indeed, with regular Linux NIC drivers lots of time is required to perform packet processing in Linux Kernel using interrupt mechanism, and transfer application data from host memory to a NIC.

-DPDK is one of the most used solution available allowing to build a network application using high-speed NICs and working at wire speed.
+DPDK is one of the best solutions available allowing you to build a network application using high-speed NICs and working at wire speed.
 Therefore, Contrail is proposing DPDK as one of the solutions to be used for the physical compute connectivity.

-DPDK and Network applications
+DPDK and Network Applications

 DPDK application working principle

-DPDK is dedicating one (or more) CPU to one (or more) thread that are continuously polling a one (or more) DPDK NIC RX queue.
-CPU on which a DPDK polling thread is started will be loaded at 100% whatever there some packets to process or not, as no interrupt mechanism is used in DPDK to warn the DPDK application that a packet has been received.
+The Data Plane Development Kit (DPDK) is dedicating one (or more) CPUs to one (or more) threads that are continuously polling a one (or more) DPDK NIC RX queue.
+CPUs on which a DPDK polling thread is started will be loaded at 100% whether some packets are processed or not, as no interrupt mechanism is used in DPDK to warn the DPDK application that a packet has been received.
+(See Figure 2.12.)